Phalcode/gamevault-docs/docs/gamevault-plus/cloud-saves.md

 ### Automatic Savefile Download

 When you install a game through GameVault, your **latest savefile version** is automatically downloaded and placed in your new installation.
-There’s no need for manual copying — you can jump right back in where you left off.
+There’s no need for manual copying, you can jump right back in where you left off.

 ### Play & Auto-Sync